Eris: Measuring discord among multidimensional data sources: Related work

 Another known result in the area of DFP is that prioritizing the repairs by considering preferences or priorities (like the data sources in our case) just increases complexity.
 An already explored idea is the use of where-provenance in the justification of the new value \cite{geerts.llunatic}, but with pure direct value imputation (without any data transformation).
-In contrast, we consider that there is not any master data, but multiple contradictory sources, and we allow aggregates, while \cite{geerts.llunatic} only uses pure equalities (neither aggregation nor any real arithmetic) between master and target DBs.
+In contrast, we consider that there is not any master data, but multiple contradictory sources, and we allow aggregates, while \cite{geerts.llunatic} only uses equalities (neither aggregation nor any real arithmetic) between master and target DBs.
+Related to this, in the area of machine learning, we have \cite{DBLP:journals/pvldb/SchleichGZS21}, which aims at finding counterfactual explanations for a prediction.
+The purpose in this case is not to directly change the data, but to tell the user what should have been done to get a different prediction.
+Like in our case, this is treated as an optimization problem.

-From another perspective, our work is related to incompleteness in multidimensional databases, which has been typically focused on the problems generated by imprecision in hierarchical information \cite{dyreson.incomplete}, \cite{DBLP:conf/icde/BaikousiRV11} and \cite{DBLP:journals/dss/GolfarelliT14}.
-Only more recently, attention has shifted to missing values in the measures.
-Bimonte et al.~\cite{bimonte.linearProgramming} presents a linear programming-based framework that imputes missing values under some constraints generated by sibling data at the same aggregation level, as well as parent data in higher levels.
-We could consider this a special case of our approach, where there is a single data source and alignment is predefined.
+From the perspective of incompleteness in multidimensional databases, attention is paid to missing values in the measures.~\cite{DBLP:journals/tkde/PalpanasKM05} presents an approach to maximize entropy, and~\cite{bimonte.linearProgramming} a linear program\-ming-based framework to impute missing values under constraints generated by sibling data at the same aggregation level, and parent data in higher levels.
+We could consider the later a special case of our approach, with a single data source and predefined alignment.

+In the context of data fusion, although our purpose is not to merge records, but only evaluate how far they are from one another, we can still position our work according to the characteristics in \cite{DBLP:journals/jiis/CanalleSL21} as follows: \begin{description} \item[Data types] we consider are continuous (a.k.a. quantitative); \item[Heterogeneity] of data types is not considered in our work, as we focus on dealing with purely numerical attributes; \item[Single-truths] (i.e., each attribute has a single value in reality) is assumed; \item[Source quality] is the focus of our work by measuring their discrepancies; \item[Copying between sources] is not considered (i.e., instead, we consider they provide their values independently); \item[Object relationships] can be naturally expressed in the form of symbolic expressions sharing variables; \item[Object popularity and difficulty] can be considered in the cost functions. \end{description}